 For example; it can often be challenging and subjective to differentiate a business connection from a residential connection.
 As our costs are not affected by this differentiation it is meaningless to attempt to segment based on that differentiation.
-Rather, it is more accurate to use actual data that is linked to our cost drivers - size of connection is known by the type of fusing and can be easily determined.
-In addition, actual usage can be measured using electricity consumption meters and whether it is controlled or uncontrolled.
+Rather, it is more accurate to use actual data that is linked to our cost drivers - size of connection is known by the type of fusing and can be easily determined as can the average cost.
+In addition, actual usage can be measured using electricity consumption meters and whether the site is controlled or uncontrolled.